Tax Planning in Huntington Beach, CA

 • $21,900 for head of household

 If your deductible expenses are higher than these thresholds, itemizing—adding each eligible deduction individually—may be beneficial.
 The trade-off is that itemizing takes more time, as you need to provide evidence for each deduction.
-A financial planner in Huntington Beach, CA can assist in determining whether using the standard deduction or itemizing is more advantageous.
+A financial planner in Huntington Beach, CA can assist in determining whether using the standard deduction or itemizing is more beneficial.

 • Review Your Retirement Accounts —